cponcej/awesome-tech/docs/index.md

 </p>

 <p align="center">
+Wifi N or AC recommended.
 Disable Tracking Protection in Firefox in order to render the embedded tweets</strike>
 </p>

 [![available for hire](images/available-for-hire.png)](http://awesome-tech.readthedocs.org/about/)